 The semester’s over.
 If you’re anything like the academics I coach, you feel like death warmed over.
 Those last stacks of grading got done on sheer will, determination and fumes.
 And this is before considering your writing deadlines, committee responsibilities, and other demands.
 You are suffering from Academic Exhaustion Syndrome.
 Academic Exhaustion Syndrome (an advanced, more scholarly state of burn out) is a state of emotional, and physical exhaustion caused by prolonged stress, ending with grading, over the course of the semester and academic year.
 As the stress continues, you begin to lose interest and motivation to work, you have fantasies of standing up and screaming in the middle of a meeting, and you wonder what temporary loss of reality testing made you decide to become an academic.
 This dreaded Syndrome can: Reduce your productivity and saps your energyMake you irritable and have thoughts of strangling an undergraduateMake you feel like you have nothing more to give.
 Cr…

-Post what you'd like to work on (if anything) over the holidays, and the maximum amount of time you'd like to spend on it daily.
-Please keep this time limit reasonable and low unless you're under huge deadine pressure -- in which case you don't need this challenge in order to get something done!
-Then you can go back to this post daily, weekly or just at the end of the challenge (shall we say January 15?) to say how you did, to tell us about your problems or to encourage and commiserate with others.
+Post in the comment section: what you'd like to work on (if anything) over the holidays, and the maximum amount of time you'd like to spend on it daily.
+Please keep this time limit reasonable and low unless you're under huge deadline pressure -- in which case you don't need this challenge in order to get something done!

 Whether you're a professor or a grad student, make sure you get a copy of the Dissertation Toolkit.
 These tools will give you more information and tips for productive and creative writing.